JuPedSim/JuPedSim/_posts/2016-11-03-Requirements.md

 ***

-Note: Debian and Ubuntu have an old version of Boost, which is not supported by `JuPedSIm`.
+Note: Debian's and Ubuntu's install manager offer an old version of Boost, which is not supported by `JuPedSim`.
 Therefore, you need compile it.